And loneliness.

 arrive.
 Whoever comes

 first, I think.
-That will be
+That may be

-okay.
-That may be alright.
+first, I think.
+That may be

+alright.
 So.
-I am almost all the
+I am almost all

-way to Howard Street.
+the way to Howard Street.
 On

 the left.
 175 Sixth.
 Yes.